coderholic/pyradio/README.md

 **PyRadio** uses code from the following projects:

 1. [CJKwrap](https://gitlab.com/fgallaire/cjkwrap) by Florent Gallaire - A library for wrapping and filling UTF-8 CJK text.

+2. [ranger](https://ranger.github.io/) - A console file manager with VI key bindings.

+3. [Vifm](https://vifm.info/) -  A file manager with curses interface, which provides Vi[m]-like environment.